Table Of Contents

 class Lexicon(object):

 Class responsible for providing data level and attribute validation for all the other simobuilder classes.
 The validation is based on the lexicon XML-document, which should define all the data levels, their hierarchy and all the allowed attributes for each level.
+Variable names can’t exceed 30 characters to maintain Oracle compatibility; any longer and they will raise an error in lexicon.

 Properties: